 Another important benefit of seeking the help of a performance physical therapist is that they will help you avoid the risk of reinjury.
 This is because they will not only help you address any flexibility, strength, or stability deficits that are contributing to your injury, but they’ll also give you the education and tools necessary to continue lifting and training in the safest and most effective way possible for life.

-If you’re looking for help with a shoulder injury that you just can’t seem to shake, fill out the form below and one of our shoulder experts will reach out to you to see if we can help you out!
+If you’re looking for help with a shoulder injury that you just can’t seem to shake, fill out the form above and one of our shoulder experts will reach out to you to see if we can help you out!